Package Leaflet: Information for the Patient

 You may need to adjust the dose or frequency of your insulin injections, diet, or exercise.

-Eat more or exercise less than usual, drink alcohol, have an infection or fever, not inject enough insulin, repeatedly inject less insulin than needed, forget to inject insulin, or interrupt insulin treatment.
+You eat more or exercise less than usual, drink alcohol, have an infection or fever, do not inject enough insulin, repeatedly inject less insulin than you need, forget to inject insulin, or interrupt insulin treatment.

 Warning symptoms of high blood sugar, which usually appear gradually: